 All three of the schools highlighted below offer majors in audio technology or the recording arts; individual schools may allow for on-campus opportunities in studio sound work or the chance to study abroad.
 Learning outcomes include the ability to operate current audio equipment and produce all genres of music.

-1. Ithaca College in NY
+1. Ithaca College in Ithaca, NY

-Ithaca College ranked #7 on the U.S. News and World Report list of best regional universities in the North in 2011.
+Ithaca College ranked #9 on the U.S. News and World Report list of best regional universities in the North in 2015.
 This university offers a bachelor's degree program in sound recording technology for aspiring musicians and audio engineers.
 Once enrolled, future professionals receive training in the basic recording, mixing and engineering techniques used in the recording arts industry.
 Classes also include topics in music, theater arts and physics, and students often work as on-campus sound engineers.

 2. Loyola Marymount University in Los Angeles, CA

-Loyola Marymount University is a private university that U.S. News and World Report ranked third among regional universities in the West in 2011.
 The recording arts major prepares future professionals to work in film and television sound, as well as music production and engineering.
 Students become familiar with the importance of sound design and its impact on visual, moving images, as well as learn how to create sounds of their own.
 They also have the opportunity to improve their technical skills in the studio and develop their creative art and media abilities.